Hurunui District Council - Waste and Recycling

 - Kate Valley Landfill.

-The recycling tonnages for the last two rating years and for 1st July to 31st August are provided in the table below.
+The waste and recycling tonnages in Hurunui for the last three rating years and from July 2017 to the end of May 2018 are provided below.

-The increase in waste to landfill is due to the Council being able to accept commercial waste at Amberley transfer station and increased volumes since the 2016 earthquake.
+The increase in waste is due to council accepting commercial waste at Amberley transfer station and increased volumes since the 2016 earthquake.